horsepurve/DeepRTplus/README.md

 sh ../pipeline_mod.sh
 ```

-And then everything will be done.
+And then you may see the reports in work directory.

 <h3 id="2.2">2.2 Other datasets</h3>